hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/starting-a-maven-project-from-scratch-with-postgresql.md

 mvn spring-boot:run
 ```

-The Spring Boot application starts, connects to the database and run both queries.
+The Spring Boot application starts, connects to the database and runs both queries.
 We see the result shown below:

 ```log
 [ Starting example ]